-- Employees or staff are not authorised to use the Service's phones for personal reasons unless in the case of an emergency or with permission from management. - no personal mobile phones are to be used, checked or brought on the floor during working hours. - if it becomes apparent that employees are using their Smart watches to check and respond to messages during shifts, they will be asked to either leave them at home or place in a designated locker / secure location until the end of their shift. - personal mobile phones and Smart watches may be used during shift breaks when employees are free from work and supervision duties.
-They are not to be used in general sight of children, unless a situation arises where there is an emergency. - personal mobile phones are not to be used to take photos of children as this is a breach of children's privacy.
-(Service mobile phones or iPads may be used if it's for the purposes of 'observations' etc.) - children are at no time to be given access to staff mobile phones - no personal mail or deliveries should be directed to the Service unless prior approval has been granted by the nominated supervisor/management. - Employees, are not to contact families or children of the Service for personal reasons. - if, for personal reasons an employee needs to remain contactable from someone outside the Service they should ensure that the situation is explained to management and that the service's primary contact details are passed on to the persons/family outside the Service.
+- employees or staff are not authorised to use the Service's phones for personal reasons unless in the - case of an emergency or with permission from management - children are at no time to be given access to staff mobile phones - if, for personal reasons an employee needs to remain contactable from someone outside the service they should ensure that the situation is explained to management and that the service's primary contact details are passed on to the persons/family outside the OSHC Service. - no personal mobile phones are to be used, checked or brought on the floor during working hours. - if it becomes apparent that employees are using their Smart watches to check and respond to messages during shifts, they will be asked to either leave them at home or place in a designated locker / secure location until the end of their shift. - personal mobile phones and Smart watches may be used during shift breaks when employees are free from work and supervision duties.
+They are not to be used in general sight of children, unless a situation arises where there is an emergency.